j0eTheRipper/arrange/README.md

 `python arrange.py --add_dir '/full/path/to/dir' --ext ext1 ext2 ...`

-If you want to clean all the folders in the home directory, use the `--all` flag.
+For cleaning all the directories in the `home` directory, use the `--all` flag.